Balwyn North

 Balwyn North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Balwyn North, as per the latest Census, consisted of 83.3% houses and 16.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Balwyn North, as recorded at the latest Census, consisted of 83.3% houses and 16.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 55.5% houses and 44.5% other dwellings.
-Home ownership in Balwyn North stood at 47.0%, with mortgaged dwellings at 33.1% and rented dwellings at 19.9%.
-The median monthly mortgage repayment was $3,102, higher than Melbourne metro's average of $3,000.
-The median weekly rent in Balwyn North was $554, compared to Melbourne metro's $451.
-Nationally, Balwyn North's mortgage repayments are significantly higher than the Australian average of $1,863, and rents are substantially above the national figure of $375.
+Home ownership in Balwyn North was at 47.0%, with mortgaged dwellings at 33.1% and rented ones at 19.9%.
+The median monthly mortgage repayment in the area was $3,102, higher than Melbourne metro's average of $3,000.
+The median weekly rent figure for Balwyn North was $554, compared to Melbourne metro's $451.
+Nationally, Balwyn North's median monthly mortgage repayments were significantly higher at $3,102 versus Australia's average of $1,863.
+Similarly, rents in Balwyn North were substantially above the national figure of $375.

 Frequently Asked Questions - Housing